 Module 10: Flow Administration

 In this last module, learn about Environments in the Power Platform, and how to do administration of Flows and PowerApps in your organization.
 Reporting and admin alerts are covered, as well as special Flow actions relating to the admin of these systems.

 The class will take place from 10:00 AM central time, to 1:45 PM, with a half hour lunch break from 11:30 to 12.
-We will hold an optional, informal Q&A session on Tuesday, Wednesday, and Thursday that week, from 9:30 to 10 AM (before class officially starts).
+We will hold an optional, informal Q&A session each morning that week, from 9:30 to 10 AM (before class officially starts).
 Labs will be done on your own each afternoon after class ends at 1:45.

 5 days of class, live online, using Microsoft Teams.